Our Guide to the Different Currency Exchange Contracts

 A stop loss order instructs your broker to buy when the currency hits a certain point.
 The purpose of the stop loss is simple – you want to prevent any further movement before the currency falls any further.

-Find out how much money you can save with our foreign currency exchange and transfer service for your property overseas or your business.
-We are also able to assist with most insurance needs (for home, car, health, business, long-stay visa).
+Find out how much money you can save with our foreign currency exchange and transfer service for your property or your business overseas.
+We can also assist you with most insurance needs (for home, car, health, business, pets, boats ..), and remember, home and content insurance is mandatory on completion date.

 Back to articles